Your strength training routine should be designed with one goal in mind: improve your tennis performance.

 The majority of your training should take place on your feet because you spend most of your time playing in that position.

-While there are exceptions to this rule, we always lose something when we go from a standing position to seated or lying.
+While there are exceptions to this rule, we always lose something when we go from a standing position to seated or lying down.